Tosin-JD/kawe_editor/README.md

 3. Open the file directory with your command line interface.

-4. Create a virtual environment with python -m venv env
+4. Create a virtual environment with
+   `python -m venv env`

 5. Activate the virtual environment with
 For Linux
-source env/bin/activate
+`source env/bin/activate`

 For Windows
-\env\Scripts\activate
+`\env\Scripts\activate`

-6. Install the dependencies using the line below. pip install -r requirements.txt
+6. Install the dependencies using the line below.
+`pip install -r requirements.txt`

 7. Run the code with
-python app.py
+`python app.py`

 ### How To Use
+You can create a text file to edit like every other basic text editor.
+You can convert scanned images to text.